andrasq/node-q-then/Readme.md

 If the promise is rejected, call the function `reject` with the reason.
 This function is exactly equivalent to calling `promise.then(null, reject)`.

-## promise.race( array )

-Return a new promise that will take on the value of the first promise in the array to be fulfilled or rejected.

-## promise.all( array )

-Return a new promise that will wait for all promises in the array to be fulfilled, and resolves with the array of their values in the same order as the promises.
-If any of the promises in the array reject, the returned promise will reject with the same cause without waiting for the other promises to settle.

 Resources